hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/rpc-pubsub.md

 ### Logs

-To notify you about [logs](../../concepts/events-and-logs.md) included in new blocks, use the `logs` parameter with `eth_subscribe` or `priv_subscribe`.
+To notify you about [logs](../../concepts/events-and-logs.md) included in new blocks, use the `logs` parameter with `eth_subscribe`.
 Specify a filter object to receive notifications only for logs matching your filter.

 Logs subscriptions have a filter object parameter with the following fields: